Al-1n/Al-1n.github.io/about.md

 <br/>
 Hello, I'm Alin Airinei, a physics graduate with a passion for data analysis and a strong desire to contribute to meaningful projects.

-What sets me apart is not just my foundation in physics, but also a relentless commitment to continuous learning.
+What sets me apart is a relentless commitment to continuous learning.
 I approach challenges with the mindset of a lifelong learner, always eager to expand my skills and stay abreast of the latest technologies.

 <br/>